-Think about a time when you taught someone something difficult.
-Did you just tell them what to do, or did you also show them how it’s done?
+Think about the last time you taught someone something difficult.
+Did you just tell them what to do, or did you show them how it’s done?

-Showing how conveys a wealth of unspoken information.
+Showing how something is done conveys a wealth of unspoken information.
 By observing a skill in practice, we can see which actions and behaviors to emulate, and which to avoid.
 Observation also lets us identify situational nuances that we can’t define, or wouldn’t otherwise be aware of.
 These concepts are at the core of experiential education and hands-on learning philosophies.

-The same concept applies to programming intelligent software, and is the foundation of Cresta’s expertise management technology.
+These same concepts apply to programming intelligent software, and are the foundation of Cresta’s expertise management technology.

 Expertise is situational.
 It is the sophisticated understanding of how to best approach a given scenario.
 It takes years for a person to accumulate expertise, which often remains locked inside a person’s brain.
 Expertise is hard to explain, and much harder to code.